bagitag/kotlin-spring-boot-web-service-template/.document/FEATURES.md

 The logic can be found in the [RequestIdFilter.kt](../template-project-web/src/main/kotlin/com/example/templateproject/web/configuration/filter/RequestIdFilter.kt) class.

 [!NOTE]
 This feature is managed by the `management.otlp.tracing.export.enabled` property in the `application.properties` file.
 If it is `true` that means a higher level tracing solution is used, so there is no need to generate a request ID.
+See [OBSERVABILITY.md](OBSERVABILITY.md) for more details.